-- Click on the Keyboard pane in System Preferences and click the Text tab.
+- Click on the Keyboard pane in System Settings.

-- Type the mistake you often make in the Replace column, then type the text you want to replace it with in the ‘With’ column.
+- Type the mistake you often make in the Replace column, then type the text you want to replace it with in the With column.
+Click Done.

 - You can also use this feature to allow you to type abbreviations and have your Mac replace them with the full text.

-The Text tab also allows you to choose whether to correct spelling automatically, which dictionary to use and how to format quote marks.
-And you can add additional input source languages by clicking Input Sources and choosing a language.
+If you click Edit next to Input Sources, it allows you to choose whether to correct spelling automatically, which dictionary to use, and how to format quote marks.
+And you can add additional input source languages by clicking + and choosing a language.
 If you click on Input Source in menu bar, you’ll be able to easily swap between languages.

-- In System Preferences, click on the Printers & Scanners pane.
+- In System Settings, click on the Printers & Scanners pane.